 Before venturing into substantial capital investment, you should thoroughly investigate both the venture and the franchise agreement with the assistance of a lawyer.

-Your Franchise Agreement will provide day-to-day operation of your business and will determine your roles and responsibilities as a franchise owner.
-It is relevant for you to know what payments you are required to make to the franchisor for a transfer of the franchise, whether they are non-refundable or under what conditions they are returnable.
+Your Franchise Agreement will describe the day-to-day operation of your business.
+It will determine your roles and responsibilities as a franchise owner.
+Get a better understanding of payments you are required to make to the franchisor for a transfer of the franchise, whether they are refundable or not, and under what conditions they are returnable.

-These are only a few of the many considerations which should be addressed before entering into a Franchise Agreement.
-SN Law Office can provide you with advice on franchise purchases, and can offer assistance in the establishment and on-going operation of your business.
+There are many more factors to consider before entering into a Franchise Agreement.
+SN Law Office provides you with advice on franchise purchases and offers assistance in your business’s establishment and ongoing operation.